ponc3138/cst205_project/README.md

 Need to have flask, pymysql, bcrypt, and requests installed.
 To install run this command in terminal: pip install * (replace * with what you need to install.
 Ex: pip install flask).
-Clone repo, and run on local machine using this command in terminal: flask --app main --debug run
+Clone repo, and run on local machine using this command in terminal: flask --app main --debug run Use the following credentials to access the website:
+Username: admin
+Password: secret

 Github Repository: [https://github.com/ponc3138/cst205_project.git](url)